qkzk/fm/development.md

 - In tree mode, use Ctrl+Space to toggle flag on the children of a directory
 - pasting a file from a GUI file manager or dragon-drop will move the file in current directory.
 - Disable images previewing from arguments or config files
+- Paste a file into a folder and move it there.
+It allows you to drag and drop files from outside into fm.
+- Paste a text into an input field
+- Disable image previewing from config or command line argument.
+  Use `fm --disable-images` or set `imager: Disabled` in config file to preview "graphical" files another way.
+Will disable all images from being previewed.
+  Images will also be disable If `fm` can't detect a previewing method (ueberzug not in path or no iterm2 inline image compatible terminal),
+- Navigate by clicking / moving / entering a file from a previewed tree.
+Preview in second pane, ctrl+right to change focus, move with arrows and enter.
+Boom.
+- Open a previewed file with enter when focusing the pane.

 ##### Bugfixes